AI Glossary

 Business Process Automation (BPA)

 Using technology to automate complex, end-to-end business operations.
-BPA aims to make business processes more efficient, reduce errors, and lower operational costs.
+BPA aims to make business processes more efficient, reduce errors, and lower operational costs by automating workflows.

 Business Rules Engine (BRE)

 A software system that is used to automate decision-making based on a set of predefined business rules.
-It allows businesses to easily manage and change these rules as needed.
+It allows businesses to easily manage and change these rules as needed, improving agility.

 Carbon Footprint

 The total amount of greenhouse gases produced by AI activities, like training large models and running data centers.
-This includes emissions from electricity use and hardware production.
+This includes emissions from electricity use and hardware production, highlighting the environmental impact of AI.

 Categorical Data

 Data that falls into distinct categories or groups, rather than being numerical.
 For example, colors or types of products are categorical data.
-AI needs to handle this type of data differently than numbers.
+AI needs to handle this type of data differently than numerical data.

 Chatbot